kndehh/Panny-AI/README.md

 # 👋😆 Panny Your AI Companion 👋😆

 Welcome to **Panny** your AI Companion, an empathetic AI companion designed to support users through warm, non-judgmental conversation and personal journaling.
-Panny focuses on listening, asking gentle follow-up questions, and helping users reflect — it is not a substitute for professional care.
+Panny focuses on listening, asking gentle follow-up questions, and helping users reflect, it is not a substitute for professional care.
 For safety, the assistant encourages users to seek immediate professional help and resources if they indicate self-harm or crisis.

 ## Screenshots